klmaratovna/data_projects/Banking/README.md

 # Forecasting the leave of a Beta-Bank client.

 ## Research description:
-Identify the model that most accurately predicts customer abandonment.
+Identify the model that most accurately predicts customer leave.

 ## Research purpose:
 Build machine learning models, validate the parameters, test the prediction with the f1 metric and find the best option, improve the result by balancing the initial data.